celer/hopjs/README.md

 ## Introduction

 HopJS is a RESTful based declarative API framework for Node.js that:
-  * Supports Android, and Shell client side stub generation
+  * Can generate native APIs for Android, iPhone, iPad, JavaScript, and Shell
   * Generates easy to use browser side API hooks
-  * Has a declarative testing interface, which can generate native unit tests in JavaScript and Shell code
+  * Has a declarative testing interface, which can generate native unit tests in JavaScript and native API frameworks
   * Generates it's own API documentation
   * Supports intelligent server-side caching of results using Redis
   * Supports event based APIs using Socket.io